 SHRI NIREN GHOSH: Not 'must'.
-There is language and voluntarily they learn it; there is no official compulsion or anything of that sort.
-DR. M. M. S. SIDDHU (Uttar Pradesh) : They do everything voluntarily.
+There is no compulsion in the Constitution.
+(Interruption.)
+It is the most developed language and voluntarily they learn it; there is no official compulsion or anything of that sort.
+DR. M. M. S. SIDDHU (Uttar Fradesh): They do everything voluntarily.

-SHRI NIREN GHOSH: More voluntarily than you do, because they are not under the 1 ule of the big monopoly. {Interruption^ Mr. Chagla is quite correct.
-In Canacla and in Switzerland, in order to keep the unity of the country, both the languages have been given equal status for official and other purposes, so that Canada is one, Switzerland L> one.
+SHRI NIREN GHOSH: More voluntarily than you do, because they are not under the rule of the big monopoly.
+(Interruption.)
+Mr. Chagla is quite correct.
+In Canada and in Switzerland, in order to keep the unity of the country, both the languages have been given equal status for official and other purposes, so that Canada is one, Switzerland is one.
 If in Switzerland German is made the link language and French is chucked out, then Switzerland will break.
 In Canada if only English is made the link language and French is not taken into account, Canada is going to break.
 So, that is the real position.
 It won't be by fanaticism; you cannot bypass the people or the masses.
-I do say that even now all the lan-guases should be treated on a par.
+I do say that even now all the languases should be treated on a por.
 If you cannot amend the Constitution, do not do that.
-But at least Nehru's promises should be honoured in full and in tola.
+But at least Nehru's promises should be honoured in full and in toto.
 Unless and until the non-Hindi-speaking people accept Hindi, English should continue for all practical purposes.
 Along with that equality should be given to all the languages.
-Fi om the Centre to the States communications should be addressed in the languages of the State;: and the States should have the right to address them in their own languages and for inter-State communications also the same practice should follow.
+From the Centre to the States communications should be addressed in the languages of the States and the States should have the right to address them in their own languages and for inter-State communications also the same practice should follow.
 For this purpose a few translators would suffice.
 For UPSC examinations also all the languages should be treated on a par.
-Any student: peaking any language should be allowed without any inhibition to take such examinations.
-Therefoie I appeal to you to treat the people on a par.
+Any student speaking any language should be allowed without any inhibition to take such examinations.
+Therefore I appeal to you to treat the people on a par.
 You cannot have things simply in a Chauvinistic fashion.
-Let Mr. Rajnarain know SHRI RAJNARAIN: Not in an imperialistic fashion also.
+Let Mr. Rajnarain know this.
+SHRI RAJNARAIN: Not in an imperialistic fashion also.